Good Travel Policies Have 5 Things in Common

 What good is a system that’s tethered to desktops or – dare we even mention it? – paper?
 Travel is, by definition, an on-the-go kind of thing, so it stands to reason that at least the key points of your travel policy should be instantly accessible no matter where your people are.

-Lola.com is a fully integrated digital tool with embedded guidelines (yours, not some generic rules).
+Lola.com is a fully integrated digital tool with embedded guidelines (developed by you - not some generic rules).
 The essentials are literally right at everyone’s fingertips, whether they’re booking flights or hotels, reporting those expenses for reimbursement, or studying all that data to track individual travel or plot aggregated usage and spending trends.

 The trend across the board in business these days is balancing the desire for self-service without sacrificing personal assistance.
 No offense, employers, but all too often your corporate travel policy is, well, not entirely helpful.
 A great policy tells employees how to do things right and facilitates that.
 An automated platform like Lola is a giant leap in the right direction.
 And posting the devilish details of your travel policy where people can access them is great.